|Best power strip surge protector||Kasa Smart HS300 Plug Power Strip||Check Price||

 Finding the best surge protector for your electronics ensures that they’ll remain guarded from potentially irreversible damage that comes from commonly occurring electrical spikes in building wiring and power grids.
 Power surges are a normal and inconvenient part of life that occur frequently when utility companies switch electricity on and off again, but they can also be triggered by a variety of electrical events including lightning strikes, storms, and power cycling of large appliances like air conditioners.
-By placing a surge protector between your electronics and the wall outlet, you can add a layer of safeguarding for your precious appliances that will prevent them from getting fried beyond the next time a power surge occurs.
+By placing a surge protector between your electronics and the wall outlet, you can add a layer of safeguarding for your precious appliances that will prevent them from getting fried.

-- Best smart surge protector: Kasa Smart HS300 Plug Power Strip
+- Best power strip surge protector: Kasa Smart HS300 Plug Power Strip

-- Best with USB ports: Anker Power Strip Surge Protector
+- Best surge protector for college dorm: Anker Power Strip Surge Protector

-- Best space-saving: APC Wall Outlet Plug Extender
+- Best surge protector for TV: APC Wall Outlet Plug Extender

 - Best RV surge protector: Belkin 3-Outlet USB Surge Protector